Resources: Understand and Identify Child Sexual Abuse

 While a disclosure or uncovering of a child’s sexual abuse is distressing, support from a caregiver(s) is key to their recovery.
 Children who feel supported, nurtured, and safe when disclosing abuse have the most successful recovery and future adjustment.

-If your child has experienced child sexual abuse we offer tailored resources in the Support for Survivors and Their Families section.
+If your child has experienced child sexual abuse we offer tailored resources in the Survivor & Family Support section.